hypov8/blender_kingpin_models/README.md

-# Quake 2 and Kingpin .md2 .mdx import/export add-on for Blender
+# Quake 2 and Kingpin.md2.mdx import/export add-on for Blender

 Tested to work in blender 2.79, 2.80, 2.92, 3.2.1

 Skins can be set using image textures or materials. if it is longer than 63 characters it is truncated.

-Import mesh animation as vertex or shapekey
+Import mesh animation as vertex or shape key

 Frame names can be read/set for timeline

 ## Using animation driver
--    if you have a complete mesh with animated data, you cant delets faces/vertex. so use this to re-animate
+- if you have a complete mesh with animated data, you can't delete faces/vertex. so use this to re-animate
--    first set scene frame. preferabl frame 0
+- first set scene frame. preferable frame 0
 - Duplicate mesh(the one that has the full animation)
 - on the duplicated mesh, remove all animation data (use button Clear Anim)
 - in edit mode, delete parts of the mesh you dont want.
 - in kp tools, select 'target'(the original mesh you cloned)
 - in kp tools, press 'Animate mesh'
 - if model was aligned properly, the closest vertex from target will drive vertex in the selected object/s
--    scrub through timeline to confirm animation. remove any 'modifiers' that may effect animation
+- scrub through timeline to confirm animation.
+Remove any 'modifiers' that may affect animation

-## Quake 3 .md3 conversion to Kingpin
+## Quake 3.md3 conversion to Kingpin
 - Using the 'Quake 3 Model (.md3)-hy-' Import script.
 - Import lower.md3, upper.md3, head.md3 and shotgun.md3.
 - Option: Select the Leg Idle animations type(static/animated)
--    Option: Change the leg rotation angles(for running sidways)
+- Option: Change the leg rotation angles(for running sideways)
 - Option: Change Crouch Death anim to use stand death anim 1/2/3.
 - Option: Change Scale to match a kingpin player model size.
 - Press the 'Animation.cfg' folder Button.
--    Select the .cfg file matching the imported Q3 models.
+- Select the.cfg file matching the imported Q3 models.
 - Hide any non Q3 scene objects.
 - Press the 'Convert to Kingpin' Button.
 - You can now export the head/body/legs models to Kingpin.
 - Note:
--    Animation.cfg may need tweeking to get the animations correct.
+- Animation.cfg may need tweaking to get the animations correct.
 - Death animations order are used based on time, to suit KP.-

 ## Thanks to:
 - DarkRain
--   Bob Holcomb. for MD2_NORMALS taken from his exporter.
+- Bob Holcomb.
+For MD2_NORMALS taken from his exporter.
--   David Henry. for the documentation about the MD2 file format.
+- David Henry.
+For the documentation about the MD2 file format.
 - Bob Holcomb
 - Sebastian Lieberknecht
 - Dao Nguyen
 - Bernd Meyer
 - Damien Thebault
 - Erwan Mathieu
 - Takehiko Nawata
 - Daniel Salazar.
 AnimAll
--   Patrick W. Crawford. theduckcow.com 2.7/2.8 support
+- Patrick W. Crawford.
+Theduckcow.com 2.7/2.8 support

 ## hypov8 plugin update log
 ========================
 v1.1.1 (blender 2.79)
-- fix teture bug
+- fix texture bug
-- added importing of GL commands. for enhanced uv pricision
+- added importing of GL commands.
+For enhanced uv precision
-- added skin search path for texcture not im nodel folder
+- added skin search path for texture not in model folder
-- added multi part player model bbox fix. all parts must be visable in sceen
+- added multi part player model bbox fix.
+All parts must be visible in scene
-- fixed texture issue in glCommands. not checking for uv match, just vertex id
+- fixed texture issue in commands.
+Not checking for uv match, just vertex id

 v1.2.0 (blender 2.80) jan 2020
 - updated to work with new blender